Storage service

 A dedicated service for managing files.

 A service for the purpose of managing files may prove quite useful.
-The overall structure was inspired by this article.
 What we'll first do then is to generate a files module and a storage service.

 Here, we'll adopt an ideia similar to the HashingService